 Nationally known for his education regarding the clinical orientation of coding in AHIMA teleconferences and at the National Conference for the Society for Clinical Coding, Dr. Gold is a frequent speaker at industry conferences and is widely published.

 A Certified Public Accountant, he is a member of the Health Care Compliance Association and Healthcare Financial Management Association as well as a Fellow in the Healthcare Financial Management Association.
-Oskar received his B.S. from the University of Alabama in 1985 – Roll Tide!
+Randall received his B.S. from the University of Alabama in 1985.

 Dr. Daniel Catalano has over 25 years of experience as a physician, physician executive and consultant.
 While at DCBA, he has directed the implementation of more than fifteen Clinical Documentation Improvement programs.
 Many of these programs took place at pediatric facilities allowing him to develop a specific expertise in CDI Programs at children’s hospitals as well as an appreciation of the unique nature of pediatric medicine.